-Dr Cash Ahenakew, Assistant Professor, Department of Educational Studies
+Dr Cash Ahenakew, Associate Professor, Department of Educational Studies

 Research experience and interests focus on the areas of international indigenous studies in education, indigenous curriculum and pedagogy and indigenous health and well being.
 He has been a research associate in international research projects on global citizenship education, international indigenous networks, and critical intercultural education at the universities of Oulu (Finland) and Canterbury (Aotearoa/New Zealand).
 Cash is Plains Cree and his family comes from Ahtahkakoop Cree Nation.